vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Players/Fawn.md

 ---
-name: "Fawn"
+name: Fawn
 faction_standing:
-  "The Knights of the First Order": 1
+  The Knights of the First Order: 1
-  "Neighbourhood Watch": 2
+  Neighbourhood Watch: 2
+tags: []
 ---

 ```dataviewjs